rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 4. Your web server gets a POST request from tropo, You build a JSON response which tells tropo what to do (eg: say hello world).
-5. Tropo reads in your JSON response, parses it, and then does whatever you tell it to (eg: tropo will play “hello world” to the caller).
+5. Tropo reads in your JSON response, parses it, and then does whatever you tell it to (eg: tropo will play "hello world" to the caller).
 6. Tropo then sends a request back to you with additional JSON data, and asks for the next set of instructions.
 7. You analyze the new JSON data from tropo, figure out that it is a continuing